longhorn/website/content/docs/1.0.1/advanced-resources/deploy/airgap.md

   ![images](/img/screenshots/airgap-deploy/app-custom-images-reg.png)

-> Don't forget that we need to tell the user to specify a `Private registry secret` so that Longhorn can create a secret under the name.
-I know it is confusing.
-We will fix it soon but not in this v1.0.2 release.
-More detail is at this comment https://github.com/longhorn/longhorn/issues/1670#issuecomment-670723484
+> The `Private registry secret` must be specified in the default settings so that Longhorn can create a secret under the name.
+The process for setting up the private registry will be fixed to be less confusing, but not in the v1.0.2 release.
+More detail is at [this comment.](https://github.com/longhorn/longhorn/issues/1670#issuecomment-670723484)

 ## Troubleshooting